 Aboriginal Education Council

-The Aboriginal Education Council (AEC) at Trent University is comprised of Indigenous community members, faculty/staff/students from Trent University and other stakeholders.
-The AEC ensures that the university engages the Indigenous community in a meaningful way, and that the needs of the community are being met.
+The Aboriginal Education Council (AEC) at Trent University is comprised of Indigenous community members as well as faculty/staff/students from Trent University and other stakeholders.
+The AEC ensures that the university engages the Indigenous community in a meaningful way, in order to respond to the need of the 10 Cal community.

-Trent's AEC was formed in 1993 and it's played a large part in creating and introducing new programing like the Indigenous Studies PhD program, Indigenous Studies/Canadian Studies M.A., Indigenous Environmental Studies program and had major input into building Enweying/First Peoples House of Learning, among many other major accomplishments.
+Trent's AEC was formed in 1993 and has played a large part in creating and introducing new programing such as the Indigenous Studies PhD program, Indigenous Studies/Canadian Studies M.A., Indigenous Environmental Studies program and provides input and direction for FPHL and the Chanie Wenjack School for Indigenous Studies.

 The AEC is comprised of the following community organizations:

-Curve Lake First Nation, Hiawatha First Nation, Alderville First Nation, Scugog First Nation, Tyendinaga First Nation, Nogojiwanong Friendship Centre, Niijkiwendidaa Anishnaabekwewag Services Circle, Metis Nation of Ontario, Georgina Island First Nation, Rama First Nation, Peterborough and District Wapiti Metis Council.
+Curve Lake First Nation, Hiawatha First Nation, Alderville First Nation, Scugog First Nation, Tyendinaga First Nation, Nogojiwanong Friendship Centre, Niijkiwendidaa Anishnaabekwewag Services Circle, Georgina Island First Nation, Rama First Nation, Peterborough and District Wapiti Metis Council.

 The current co-chairs are: